gpatuwo/hangman_ai/README.md

 at roughly 5.4 words/min

 - make own frequency table???
+  - for this dictionary set
+  - for each length list
+  - for letter position
 - server-side js logic
 - split is a linear operation on the thing that we're splitting. but we know what's gonna come back so it's dependent on the lenght of the word